Hale School: Forrest Library

 The new Teaching and Learning precinct on the site of the old boarding houses near the south entrance to the campus was officially opened on 1 July 2009.
-The main feature of this project, a new Library Resource Centre includes a dedicated Year 12 study area and Gifted and Talented and Curriculum Support rooms facing a central courtyard.
-Beneath the library is a new clothing store, IT department and Old Haleians' Boardroom.
+The main feature of this project is a new Library and Resource Centre.
+This includes a dedicated Year 12 study area and Curriculum Support rooms facing a central courtyard.
+The project also includes a Languages and English block.
+Beneath the library is a clothing store, IT department and the Old Haleians' Boardroom.

-While the library was open for student use from February 2009 school year, the official opening ceremony was not held until 1 July 2009, when it was officially opened by Andrew Forrest and unveiled as the Forrest Library.
+While the library was open for student use from February in the 2009 school year, the official opening ceremony was not held until 1 July 2009, when the facility was officially opened by Andrew Forrest and unveiled as the Forrest Library.
 It honours members of the Forrest family, from Sir John Forrest to Alexander Forrest, and on to Andrew Forrest himself, who had been educated at Hale.

-Also included in this precinct is a new cafeteria with internal and external seating opposite the library and a new Teaching and Learning building.
-The classroom block ('F-block') consists of 17 teaching spaces for History, English and languages, as well as two language oral work rooms and new office space for teaching staff.
-Another important feature is a set-down and pick-up road that runs from a new 50-bay carpark adjacent to the chapel, along the front of the classroom block, past the Library undercroft, before rejoining the main drive.

 In 2010 the Australian Institute of Architects awarded the Forrest Library an Architecture Award for Public Architecture.

 John Inverarity Music and Drama Centre

 The John Inverarity Music and Drama Centre comprises a large auditorium/theatre, backstage holding rooms, two main rehearsal studios, percussion and string studios, two large music teaching rooms and 19 music practice rooms.
 It was first opened for use in January 2001.

 The centrepiece of the complex is the timber-lined recital auditorium which accommodates 353 patrons on stepped tiers with a flat performance area 17 m wide and 12 m deep.
 The auditorium design has been dictated by the requirements to have natural acoustics for music.
 This has been achieved through the use of a traditional 'rectangular box' design with a maximum ceiling height of 8 m.
 The auditorium can be tuned for different instruments and various music/drama performances to achieve desired acoustic qualities.
 This is accomplished by a system of moveable full-height wall reflectors, suspended ceiling reflectors and rotating wall panels with differing degrees of absorptive linings.
-The ceiling loft is mechanised with 27 variable speed automatic winch lines which give a great degree of flexibility for a range of shows.
+The ceiling loft is mechanised with 27 variable-speed automatic winch lines which give a great degree of flexibility for a range of shows.